 You only need to water rubber plants when the soil is completely dry and cracked, as they actually prefer drier soils.
 You won’t have to worry about finding a perfectly-lit room because they’re fine with being placed even at a corner of a room.

-Rubber plants can remove carbon dioxide, carbon monoxide, and formaldehyde, making them perfect for newly painted rooms and rooms right across a busy highway.
+Rubber plants can remove carbon dioxide, carbon monoxide, and formaldehyde, making them the best indoor plants in Singapore for newly renovated or painted homes so they can help remove the toxic smell.

 4. Peace Lily